 Japanese Chicken Katsu Curry, a delicious homemade chicken recipe to rival Wagamama's katsu curry.
 Ready in about 30 minutes, this recipe is a great midweek dinner for the whole family.
 The katsu sauce is beautifully spiced, and the chicken is fried to perfection in a breadcrumb crust.

-If you are a fan of the Japanese cuisine, be it authentic or with a western influence, you will definitely like this restaurant-style chicken katsu curry.
+If you are a fan of the Japanese cuisine, be it authentic or with a Western influence, you will definitely like this chicken katsu.

-I am all for eating out, after all, it's nice to be out of the kitcken from time to time, but if you want to recreate your favourite restaurant favourite dishes, this katsu curry is the best recipe to start with.
+I am all for eating out, after all, it's nice to be out of the kitchen from time to time, but if you want to recreate your favourite restaurant's dishes, this Wagamama-style katsu curry is the best recipe to start with.

 The best katsu curry, right here for you.
-Flavourful, pretty mild, this katsu curry sauce is a bit different from the Indian curry sauces, that use a lot more spices, and are usually pretty hot.
+Flavourful, pretty mild, this katsu curry sauce is a lot milder than the Indian curry sauces, that use a lot more spices, and are usually pretty hot.